matmoja/crypto-telegram-bot/README.md

 # crypto-telegram-bot

+note: this project is still in the works

 ## Introduction
 Crypto Telegram Bot is a Telegram bot that allows users to track cryptocurrency prices and receive updates at specified intervals.